rust-lang/reference/src/inline-assembly.md

 If the `raw` option is not specified, the *joined asm-string* is expanded as defined in [asm.operands.expansion], replacing each `format_specifier` with the appropriate expansion for the operand.
 The resulting string is called the *expanded asm-string*.
 If the `raw` option is specified, the *expanded asm-string* is the *joined asm-string* verbatim.

 r[asm.invocation.syntax]
 The syntax of the *expanded asm-string* is a subset of the GNU AS syntax for the target.
-Invoking the macro with a *expanded asm-string* that does not match syntax requirements is *conditionally supported* and has *assembler dependent behaviour*.
-Invoking a directive that is not specified by [asm.directives] is *conditionally supported* and has *assembler dependent behaviour*.
+Invoking the macro with a *expanded asm-string* that does not match syntax requirements is *conditionally supported* and has *assembler dependent behavior*.
+Invoking a directive that is not specified by [asm.directives] is *conditionally supported* and has *assembler dependent behavior*.

 > [!TARGET-SPECIFIC]
 > On x86 and x86_64 targets, the syntax of the *expanded asm-string* acts as though the directive `.intel_syntax noprefix` is issued before parsing the *expanded asm-string*, except that the `option(att_syntax)` causes the syntax to act as though the directive `.att_syntax prefix` is issued before parsing the *expanded asm-string* instead.